 Mentoring his Colleagues, Advancing his Profession

 That ability to inspire extends beyond students.
-Junior colleages Drs.
+Colleages Drs.
 Mirko Hall and Edward Woodfin extoll Dunn as a model for their development as Converse professors.
 Woodfin notes, “Joe’s greatest strength as a leader is that he is so deeply committed to our success that he is just as pleased to see our work succeed as he is to see his own work succeed.”
 And Hall emphasizes that he is continuously struck and deeply moved by Dunn’s generosity and genuine concern for students.
 “I clearly remember him offering me the following advice as a new faculty member: don’t be afraid to love your students and your institution.”

 “I clearly remember him offering me the following advice as a new faculty member: don’t be afraid to love your students and your institution.”